deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Are you okay?"
 Xiù asked, concerned.

-"…Yeah.
+"...Yeah.
 Yeah, I'm fine, really."

 Xiù frowned at her.
 "Are you *sure*?"

 Allison nodded.
 "This thing's really working.
 I was so woozy last night, and now I'm feeling sharp again."

-"Yeah but…" Xiù's smile was mischievous  as she indicated the medical contraption that was clamped around her head.
+"Yeah but..."
+Xiù's smile was mischievous  as she indicated the medical contraption that was clamped around her head.
 "You look like you're having your hair permed."

 Allison pantomimed dismay.
 "Oh God, get me out of this thing!
 I don't want to look like my Mom!"